Samar-G/Leukemia_Detection_and_Classification/README.md

 Second saved model is the same but with 64 filters and each of size 2x2 <br>
 hidden layer has 128 nodes for both models. <br>

-Give credit if you will use any of the implemented codes, model architecture or attached databases :)
+Please give credit if you will use any of the implemented codes, model architectures or attached databases :)